Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 NOTE: If you get "Could not get Gemfile" make sure you are in the diaspora directory (`cd diaspora`) you just cloned.

-NOTE: If you do any other rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an [RVM](https://rvm.beginrescueend.com) gemset.
+NOTE: If you do any other Rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an [RVM](https://rvm.beginrescueend.com) gemset.